TheFruxz/Sparkle/README.md

 MoltenKT-Core is the main module, all other modules of MoltenKT, which also work on the JVM basis of [Kotlin](https://github.com/jetbrains/kotlin), is using this module.
 This is because this is where the most MoltenKT library-content is located, which you can also use in your projects.
 Here int this module is the more general system and structure located, that is compatible with any JVM project based on Kotlin and/or Java.

-### 🤌 MoltenKT-JavaCord
-MoltenKT-JavaCord is the module for the development of Discord bots, which is based on the public [JavaCord API](https://github.com/Javacord/Javacord).
-With MoltenKT-JavaCord especially this development area is supported, with functions & systems which are exactly adapted for this system & plattform.

 ### 🤯 MoltenKT-Paper
 MoltenKT-Paper is the module for Minecraft server paper plugin development, which is based on the [PaperMC server API](https://github.com/PaperMC/Paper).